swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Should the operators be parsed as `+/` and `/+` respectively, or should this be parsed as `x + /y/ + z`?

-In this case, things can be disambiguated by the user inserting additional whitespace.
-We therefore could continue to parse `x+/y/+z` as a binary operator chain, and require additional whitespace to interpret `/y/` as a regex literal.
+In this case, things can be readily disambiguated by the user inserting additional whitespace.
+We therefore can continue to parse `x+/y/+z` as a binary operator chain, and require additional whitespace to interpret `/y/` as a regex literal.

-#### On custom prefix and postfix operators using the `/` character
+#### Cases that require language changes

+There is a more significant conflict with prefix and postfix operators that use the `/` character, that would likely require the `/` regex delimiters to be introduced under a new language version mode, along with a deprecation of prefix and postfix `/` operators.
+Some prefix and postfix operators containing `/` may be disambiguated with parenthesis, but we may have to figure out a way to refer to the operator explicitly or deprecate prefix and postfix (but not infix) operators containing `/`.

+<details><summary>Rationale</summary>
-There will also be parsing ambiguity with any user-defined prefix and postfix operators containing the `/` character.
-For example, code such as the following poses an issue:
+Code such as the following poses an issue:

 ```swift
 let x = /0; let y = 1/